 Other religious identities include Baha’i, Jainism, Sikhism, Shintoism, Taoism, Tenrikyo, Wicca, and Zoroastrianism, to mention only a few.

 Christians are fairly well distributed throughout the world, while other groups tend to be geographically isolated.
 For example, roughly equal numbers of Christians live in Europe (26 percent), Latin America and the Caribbean (24 percent), and the sub-Saharan Africa region (24 percent).

-Seventy-five percent of the religiously unaffiliated life in the Asia-Pacific region; the number of religiously unaffiliated living in China is about twice the population of the United States at 700 million.
+Seventy-five percent of the religiously unaffiliated live in the Asia-Pacific region; the number of religiously unaffiliated living in China is about twice the population of the United States at 700 million.

 Similarly, 62 percent of the world’s Muslims live in the Asia Pacific region of the country.

 Majorities and Minorities

 The study also showed that about three-quarters of the world’s people live in regions where their religious group makes up most of the population.
 Overwhelmingly, Hindus and Christians live in countries where they are in the majority.

 Ninety-seven percent of Hindus live in the majority, most living in India, Mauritius, and Nepal.

-Similarly, about 87 percent of Christians living the world’s 157 majority Christian nations.
+Similarly, about 87 percent of Christians live in the world’s 157 majority-Christian nations.

 Religious People Join More Non-Religious Social Groups

 People who attend religious services are more likely than secular individuals to join other non-religious social groups such as charities and clubs.

 We have elsewhere documented that religious Christians are more charitable to both churches and secular charities.
 This tendency is true in the United States and eight of the 26 other countries surveyed.

 In the U.S., 58 percent of religious people are also involved in non-religious charities, compared to 51 percent of the inactively religious and 39 percent of the unaffiliated.

 This tendency of religious people to be more socially oriented with more outside social exposure may be why religious people are also less depressed and have fewer psychiatric issues than their secular counterparts.

 As an extension of their greater social involvement, Christians are more likely to vote and be politically active than their secular counterparts.